ortub10/javascript_opp/exercises/search_images_exercise/README.md

 ## part 2:

-Readding the api (םnly for the dog at the moment)
+Readding the api (only for the dog at the moment)

 ![part2](https://user-images.githubusercontent.com/102150516/209289078-bee62afc-218e-464d-bfe4-7811b4e49b9b.png)